tradergu/tradergu.github.io/_posts/2025-10-21-25year-portfolio-update-october-2025.md

 ---

 ## Summary
 October has been quite volatile, with big moves in $PYPL, $NOVO, and $JD.
-My latest addition, $BRKR, and the most notable changes to the portfolio have been increasing risk in the $PYPL position—betting on more upside—and opening a new position in Bruker Corp.
+My latest addition, $BRKR, and the most notable changes to the portfolio have been increasing risk in the $PYPL position-betting on more upside—and opening a new position in Bruker Corp.

 I also [posted a $BRKR chart analysis](https://youtu.be/ArGwsYaAGZM) and walkthrough on my YouTube channel.